What Is Egg Freezing?

 In research labs, vitrification is also being tried out for ovarian tissue preservation.
 Ovarian tissue preservation, also known as ovarian cryopreservation, is another experimental technique being used to preserve fertility in female cancer patients.
 It involves removing one ovary or part of an ovary, freezing it, and later, implanting the ovary in the woman's body after cancer treatment is completed.

 Vitrification of eggs is also being used to help preserve fertility in young women who want to delay motherhood, but don't want to worry about age-related infertility.
 As women get older, the risk that they'll have trouble conceiving rises.
-Some fertility clinics are marketing vitrification to women who want to wait for motherhood, or don't have partners yet and are worried about their ticking biological clocks.
+Vitrification is suggested to women who want to wait for motherhood, or don't have partners yet and are worried about their ticking biological clocks.